uptake/pkgnet/CONTRIBUTING.md

 If the submission is not accepted, do whatever CRAN asked you to do.
 Update `cran-comments.md` with some comments explaining the requested changes.
 Rebuild the `pkgdown` site.
 Repeat this process until the package gets accepted.

+### Rebuild the Website

+Rebuilding the website now, after all changes and after CRAN update, will build the site with the latest updates and version status tags.

 ### Merge the PR

 Once the submission is accepted, great!
 Update `cran-comments.md` and merge the PR.